ac100-ru/logs2html/readme.txt

 *******************************************************************************
-You can try to find latest version on http://sourceforge.net/projects/logs2html or http://www.halftone.ru/projects
+You can try to find latest version on http://sourceforge.net/projects/logs2html
 *******************************************************************************

 *******************************************************************************
 Version history:

+12.05.15 - version 2.4.3.1
+  - NO major updates at all, sorry.
+  - added Turkish Language file by Ufuk CINGAY as it has been reported before
+  - some bugfixes thanks to Andrey S. Danin (http://sourceforge.net/u/stuwdrey/profile/)

 28.05.09 - version 2.4.3
   - now correctly output '"' and '&' char to html
   - improved search of uri and email